 as per the valuation prescribed and Interest is accounted on accrual

 - Premium at the time of purchase, if any, is amortized over the

 residual period of the transaction.
 Profit is recognized on maturity.

 Discount is held in Income Received in Advance account and appropriated

 - Adequate provision is made for transactions undertaken for hedging

-purpose, which became naked resulting in mark-to- market losses.
+purpose, which become naked resulting in marked- to-market losses.